-The City of Stockton's Housing Division administers programs that create housing opportunities for the residents of Stockton through down payment assistance, emergency repairs and neighborhood improvements.
+The Housing Division administers programs that create housing opportunities for residents of Stockton through down payment assistance, emergency repairs and neighborhood improvements.

 - Available Housing Programs:

 The City of Stockton has a special interest in helping low-income and moderate-income families meet their housing needs.
 Home ownership helps revitalize neighborhoods, maintains safe and pleasant living environments and stimulates the local economy.
 The Down Payment Assistance Program is designed to assist these families with purchasing their first home.